nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `task list` followed by `task delete i/2` deletes the 2nd task in the task list.

+### Finding contacts : `contact find`

+Displays all contacts matching the arguments provided by the user.

+Format: `contact find q/QUERY`

+* QUERY is not case sensitive.

+Examples:
+* `contact find q/ea` will change the contact list in the GUI to show a contact list where all contacts will have "ea" in their name.

 ### Finding tasks : `task find`

 Displays all tasks matching the arguments provided by the user.